Topic Progress:

 These strategies create a robust plan to minimize costs, preserve wealth, and leave a lasting legacy for your family.

 Although obtaining wealth is straightforward, safeguarding family wealth is more challenging.
-Financial stability is only one part of building family wealth; other equally important factors exist.
+Financial stability is only one part of building family wealth; other equally important factors are at play.
 These include a similar history, a shared appreciation of wealth, and an unshakeable commitment to leave a lasting legacy.
 Addressing these non-financial issues will make it easier for people to maximize the wealth in their family tree.

 Tax Strategy: Choose-Your-Own-Strategy Tool